Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

          * Default value **memberOf** ***Currently hard coded***
  * Fields used for displaying the user.
      * **nameFieldUser** Attribute Rancher will use as the name of a user.
-         * Identity for a user will use the value of this attribute for the identity's name.
+         * [[Identity|Identity And Authentication]] for a user will use the value of this attribute for the identity's name.
          * Default value **name** ***Currently hard coded***
 ###Example
 If using the defaults for all of the searching users fields a search for